 LAHANODOLMADES - Stuffed Cabbage Rolls In Egg & Lemon Sauce

-This hearty stew is served on Christmas day in many areas around Greece.
-The cabbage leaves symbolize the cloth that baby Jesus was wrapped in.
+This hearty stew is served on Christmas Day in many areas around Greece.
+The cabbage leaves symbolize the swaddling clothes in which baby Jesus was wrapped.

-A very aromatic and flavorful roasted pork shoulder served with potatoes and flavored with orange.
+A very aromatic, flavorful roasted pork shoulder, served with potatoes and flavored with orange.
 Roast pork is what's traditionally served on the Greek Christmas table.
-This delicious pork is brined overnight and then slowly baked covered, until it gets perfectly tender!
+This delicious pork is brined overnight and then slowly baked, covered, until it's perfectly tender!

 AVGOLEMONO - Egg & Lemon Chicken Soup With Rice

-Nice and creamy this comforting soup is either served as a main dish along with Greek pies or you can serve it as a starter.
+Nice and creamy, this comforting soup is served as a main dish with Greek pies or as a starter.
 Cook it using a large, free-range chicken or rooster to make this dish truly stand out!

 Lamb is almost every Greek's favorite meat.
-Therefore we won't miss a chance to cook it for any celebration.
-Most times it gets slowly cooked in the oven, along with the potatoes to the point it falls of the bone.
+Therefore, we won't miss a chance to cook it for any celebration.
+Most times, it's slowly cooked in the oven along with the potatoes until it falls off the bone.

 SPANAKOPITA - Spinach Pie With Homemade Phyllo